eranamar-zz/eranamar.github.io/_posts/2017-03-16-Introduction-to-Hypergraphs.markdown

 <div class="Unindented">
-In this post, I will review some of the basic definitions about hypergraphs and sparsifiers on them.
+In this post, I will review some of the basic definitions about hypergraphs and cuts sparsifier on them.
 I will start from the very basic definitions about Graphs, then generalizing them to Hypergraphs.
-Later, I will present the definition of cuts sparsifiers and some lower bound related to them.
+Later, I will present the definition of cuts sparsifier and some lower bound related to them.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-1">1</a> Basic definitions in Graphs